dan0dandeleon11/claude-usage-tracker/README.md

 ### Transfer Between Devices

-Open **Settings â†’ Export Settings** on your first device, copy the string, then **Settings > Import Settings** on your second device and paste it.
+Open **Settings > Export Settings** on your first device, copy the string, then **Settings > Import Settings** on your second device and paste it.
 This transfers your reset schedule, alert thresholds, theme preference, and full usage history.

 ## Why?